Red Sox vs. Padres Player Props Betting Odds

 Bogaerts Stats

-- Xander Bogaerts has 44 hits with seven doubles, six home runs, 23 walks and 16 RBI.
-He's also stolen four bases.
+- Xander Bogaerts has seven doubles, six home runs, 23 walks and 16 RBI (44 total hits).
+He has swiped four bases.

 Bogaerts Recent Games